holepunchto/hypercore/README.md

 #### `var core = hypercore(db)`

-Create a new hyperdrive instance. db should be a [levelup](https://github.com/level/levelup) instance.
+Create a new hypercore instance. db should be a [levelup](https://github.com/level/levelup) instance.

 #### `var stream = core.createWriteStream()`